-Range and array data types can be used in simplified rules tables and simplified lookup tables.
+Range and array data types can be used in simplified and smart rules and lookup tables.
 If a condition is represented as an array or range, the rule is executed for any value from that array or range.
-As an example, in Figure 56 there is the same Car Price for all regions of Belarus and Great Britain, so, using an array, three rows for each of these countries can be replaced by a single one as displayed in the following table.
+As an example, in the following image, there is the same Car Price for all regions of Belarus and Great Britain, so, using an array, three rows for each of these countries can be replaced by a single one as displayed in the following table.

-Figure 57: Simple lookup table with an array
+Figure 25: Simple lookup table with an array